stormpath/stormpath.github.io/source/ruby/quickstart/index.markdown

 The required fields are: `given_name`, `surname`, `email`, and `password`.
 {% enddocs %}

-Once you've created an Account, you can access the Account's data by referencing the attribute names, for instance:
+Once you've created an `Account`, you can access the account's data by referencing the attribute names, for instance:

-    > account.given_name
+    account.given_name
-    => "Joe"
-    >>> account.custom_data['favorite_color']
+    account.custom_data['favorite_color']
-    => "white"

 ***

 ## Search for a User Account

-Finding user Accounts is also simple.
-You can search for Accounts by field:
+Finding user accounts is also simple.
+You can search for accounts by field:

-    > for account in application.accounts.search email:'tk421@stormpath.com'
+    for account in application.accounts.search email:'tk421@stormpath.com'
-    ...     print account.given_name, account.surname
+        print account.given_name, account.surname
-    ...
-    Joe Stormtrooper

-    'gNEED HELP HERE

 You can also use wild cards such as `{'email': '*@stormpath.com'}` to return